 Is there a way to fill vacant units?
-If you have a vacant unit, you may find yourself wondering how on earth you’re going to find a tenant during this time.
+If you have a vacant unit, you may find yourself wondering how on earth you’re going to find a tenant.

-First, take a look at your reserves—now is the perfect opportunity to lean on your savings to float your empty rental for 1-3 months, if possible, to mitigate as much of the stress trying to fill vacant units.
-It may be scary to start dipping into savings, but if “global pandemic” isn’t a good enough excuse to use a little savings, I don’t know what is.
+First, take a look at your reserves.
+Now is the perfect opportunity to lean on your savings to float your empty rental for 1-3 months.
+If possible, this can mitigate as much of the stress of trying to fill vacant units.
+It may be scary to start dipping into savings, but that’s what they are there for.

-Second, if you’re hellbent on trying to get tenants into an empty unit, there are a few things you can do to find applicants and set up a remote process to fill the unit—all the way from listing to signing a lease.
+Second, there are a few things you can do to find applicants and set up a remote process to fill the unit.
+All the way from listing to signing a lease.

-Third, understand that you might simply be unable to fill vacant units or find tenants during this time due to…well, a truly unprecedented time of uncertainty.
+Third, understand that you might simply be unable to fill vacant units or find tenants during this time.
 The health and safety of everyone, including yourself, should be top priority.

 List the unit at a competitive price